mmjulkowska/MVApp/README.md

 5. Reduction of data dimensionality and identifying the traits that explain the most data variance using principal component analysis and multidimensional scaling
 6. Clustering individual samples using hierarchical or k-means clustering
 7. Estimation of broad-sense heritability of measured traits
-8. Quantile regression analysis that allowa the identification of traits with significant contribution to traits of major interest
+8. Quantile regression analysis that allows the identification of traits with significant contribution to traits of major interest

 ### How to cite the MVApp: